ohmae/mmupnp/README.md

 Of course, this also can be used from kotlin.

 ## Requirements
-- Java 8 or later (or Java 6 or later with retrolambda)
+- Java 8 or later (or Java 6 / 7 with retrolambda)
 - Android Gradle Plugin 3.0.0 or later

 ## Restrictions